This Oracle SQL tutorial provides explanations, examples for NVL function in Oracle

-NVL function is a nesting function which is used to substitute null values with certain values
+NVL function in Oracle is a nesting function which is used to substitute null values with certain values

 In the above syntax